hassaanali723/tp-email-verification-tool/wiki/API-Reference.md

 # API Reference

-This document provides detailed information about the Email Validation Service API endpoints.
+This document provides detailed information about the Email Validation Service API endpoints based on the actual implementation.

 ## Base URL